 * When we persevere, we improve our skills

 * When we persevere we feel good about what we achieve

 “Many of life’s failures are people who did not realize how close they were to success when they gave up.” – Thomas A. Edison

 Self Control/ Self Mastery is one of the most valuable skills that one can develop.
 It is an inner strength that allows you to be in charge of your emotional responses and behaviour instead of a victim to them/ reactive.
 Self Control helps you to do what you know is the right thing to do, to help you achieve your goals and steer you in the right direction.
 A typical hour-long class begins and ends with a bow to the teacher a minute of silent sitting and a recitation of the promise/pledge and principles.
 After a warm-up, students practice different aspects of the art which include kicks, punches, blocks, patterns, speed drills, defence drills and shield work.
 Each requires concentration and strict attention.

 Progress is marked by the belt system, which takes the beginner from a white belt through a variety of colours until black.
 Testing for each new level is a good exercise in setting and achieving goals.

-But, say experts, it’s the respect kids learn, whether from bowing or standing still and waiting for the next command, that can be the most important benefit: It often carries over into school, helping to improve behaviour and even grades, according to recent research.
+But, in terms of the benefits for Kids, say experts, it’s the respect they learn, whether from bowing or standing still and waiting for the next command, that can be the most important benefit: It often carries over into school, helping to improve behaviour and even grades, according to recent research.

-By studying Choi Kwang Do, children learn the importance of, and value in perseverance, even if things become challenging.
+By studying Choi Kwang Do, students learn the importance of, and value in perseverance, even if things become challenging.

-They will learn how to motivate themselves – even when things aren’t immediately easy and achievable and, in doing so, will learn important life skills of grit and determination.
+They will learn how to motivate themselves – even when things aren’t immediately easy and achievable and, in doing so, develop important life skills of grit, determination and resilience.

 Not only this, but when you succeed in something as a result of hard-work and focus, you also have a greater sense of achievement, more belief in your own abilities and a feeling of self-confidence and self-worth.